 Ferrari is famous for its V8 and V12 engines, but in the 1950s, it was a prolific manufacturer of high-performance four-cylinder units.
 One of the most well-known four-cylinder Ferraris is the 500 TR ‘Testa Rossa’ – the original ‘red-head’.
 While its red-painted cylinder head would become part of Ferrari folklore, the successful 500 TR is equally worthy of celebration.

 The 1956 500 TR was a very successful racing car, scoring class wins many times in the hands of privateers.
-Its 2.0-litre V4 engine was powerful and its Scaglietti-built bodywork was curvaceous and beautiful.
+Its 4-cylinder inline was powerful and its Scaglietti-built bodywork was curvaceous and beautiful.

 A regulation change in 1957 required sports cars to be fitted with doors and full-width windscreens.
 Cockpits had a minimum width and cars had to wear a hood during scrutineering.
 This was known as the FIA ‘C-section’ of the Sporting Code, and Ferrari responded by developing the 500 TRC – again by Scaglietti.
 Lower, sleeker and even more curvaceous, the 500 TRC was an achingly beautiful car.